JHanek3/VuePortfolioPage/README.md

 Leaflet Map Tutorial, and Leaflet Chicago Breweries.

-If you want to find my non-vue repos, they are titled Node Projects and React
+If you want to find my non-vue repos, they are titled Node Projects and React Out of Laziness, all of my project links going forward will be found @ this projects tab

 ## TL:DR
 Repo for Vue apps, click on my other Repos for React and Node.